alexanderfountain/1986/src/pages/blog/2019-02-27-programming-fundamentals-part-3.md

   - JS
   - Tutorial
 ---
+These are some of the most common operators in JavaScript:

 * Assignment:`a = 26`
 * Math: `-`, `+`, `*`, `/` like `c + 2`
 * Compound Assignment: `-=`, `+=`, `*=`, `/=`.
 These combine assignment and math operators. `b += 26` is the same as `b = b + 26`